vectorgitub/arexsell/README.md

 # arexsell

 App for stock control

 ### Stack

-Made with Python / Django Ninja
+Made with Python, Django and Django Ninja